Frobenius light cone and the shift unitary: Frobenius perspective

 Lastly, let us comment on an interesting analogy that follows from the previous subsection.
 Returning to our general operator growth formalism, observe that $\LL$ cannot be a general super-Hamiltonian.
 Not only is it a sum over local super-Hamiltonians that act non-trivially only on certain subsets: $\mathcal{L} = \sum_S \mathcal{L}_S$ where but moreover for any $\LL_S$ acting on set $S$,

 $\mathcal{L}$ is moreover real for Hermitian elements $O,O'$: In the crudest sense, these requirements can be understood as the imposition of symmetries on the dynamics in the operator Hilbert space.
 Indeed, our proof of Theorem \ref{thm:super2} closely resembles the proof that symmetry-preserving Hamiltonians cannot prepare states belonging to non-trivial symmetry-protected topological in finite time \cite{SPT_lineardepth15}.
 Therein, one considers the evolution of string order parameters under a time-evolution that potentially generates the SPT phase.
-Exactly as in our proof of Theorem \ref{thm:super2}, only the endpoints of the string order parameter evolve under symmetry-preserving dynamics, which implies that the evolution cannot be done in finite time.
+Exactly as in our proof of Theorem \ref{thm:super2}, only the endpoints of the string order parameter evolve under symmetry-preserving dynamics, which can be used to show that the evolution cannot be done in finite time.

-Despite these similarities, the analogy to SPT physics is not completely satisfying.
-For example, the operator $\mathcal{R}_i$, which plays the role of the string operator in our proof, is not obviously related to any unitary symmetry.
-Furthermore, in the SPT case, the time-evolution is easy to implement when the symmetries are not preserved, but this is not straightforwardly true in our proof.
-The rest of this section is meant to give an alternative proof which more closely mirrors the proof that SPT states are hard to create.
+{From these observations, it is compelling to draw a connection between the hardness of implementing $U_{\mathrm{sh}}$ and the hardness of generating SPT phases.} However, despite the above similarities, the analogy to SPT physics is not completely satisfying.
+For example, the operator $\mathcal{R}_i$, which plays the same role in our proof that the string order parameter does in the SPT proof, is not obviously related to any unitary symmetry.
+Furthermore, in the SPT case, the time-evolution should become easy to implement when the symmetries are not preserved, but this is not straightforwardly true in our proof.
+The rest of this section is meant to give an alternative proof of the hardness of $U_{\mathrm{sh}}$ which more closely mirrors the proof that SPT states are hard to create, {in order to strengthen the conceptual link between $U_{\mathrm{sh}}$ and SPT phases.}

 To start, we consider two copies of the 1D many-body Hilbert space, labelling sites on the first (second) copy as $[x]_A$ ($[x]_B$) with $x\in [1,4L]$.
 The operator which we will want to implement is $U_{\mathrm{sh}}\otimes U_{\mathrm{sh}}^{-1}$, \textit{i.e.} we shift one copy to the left and the second copy to the right.
 The symmetries we impose are the following.
 First, we impose a kind of inversion symmetry $R$ which interchanges the two copies and then implements bond-centered inversion of the periodic 1D system, such that